lmu-ffp-sose-2020-secret-hitler/secret-hitler/presentation.md

   - Evaluation von Generierungsmoeglichkeiten
     - Control.Lens.TH.makeLenses
       - field label collisions
+      - affine traversals for partial fields without warning.
+I consider this a disadvantage.
     - Control.Lens.TH.makeFields
       - no type-changing optics
-      - class name collision in some cases
+      - class name collisions in some cases
-      - if the first occurence of a field label is partial, affine traversals are generated without warning for all occurences
+      - If the first occurence of a field label is partial, affine traversals are generated for all occurences without warning.
+I consider this a disadvantage.
-      - if the first occurence of a field label is total, any following partial occurence will cause a compile-time error
+      - If the first occurence of a field label is total, any following partial occurence will cause a compile-time error.
     - generic-lens
       - orphan instance, if OverloadedLabels shall be used
-      - no affine traversals for partial fields, which I consider an advantage
+      - no affine traversals for partial fields.
+I consider this an advantage.
     - Optics.TH.makeFieldLabels
-      - affine traversals for partial fields, which I consider a disadvantage
+      - affine traversals for partial fields without warning.
+I consider this a disadvantage.
       - no van Laarhoven encoding
 - GUI-Programmierung
   - container tree